vegaprotocol/documentation/docs/tutorials/proposals/asset-transfer-proposal.md

 </TabItem>
 </Tabs>

-### Sample one-off transfer proposal [WIP]
+### Sample one-off transfer proposal

-The following is a sample template to transfer from an asset's insurance pool to the insurance pool of a specific market.
+These templates show an example transfer from an asset's insurance pool to the insurance pool of a specific market, both of which need to use the same asset as specified in your transfer.

 * JSON example that can be submitted with the [governance dApp ↗](https://governance.fairground.wtf/proposals/propose/raw)
 * Command line examples for different operating systems